Liam Ó hAnluain

-Liam Ó hAnluain, (1910–1992) was an Irish Christian Brother, schoolteacher, educator, and Irish Language scholar.
+Liam Ó hAnluain (1910–1992) was an Irish Christian Brother, schoolteacher, educator, and Irish language scholar.

+Life

-Born in Derry city in 1910, educated locally in riverside, then in bunapobail, Co.
+Born in Derry city in 1910, educated locally in Riverside, then in Bunapobail, Co.
 Donegal.

-He trained as a Christian brother in St. Joseph's Baldoyle completing his secondary education, and as a National School teacher in Colaiste Mhuire/St. Mary's College in Marino.
+He trained as a Christian brother in St. Joseph's, Baldoyle, completing his secondary education, and as a National School teacher in Colaiste Mhuire/St. Mary's College in Marino.
 While working as a teacher in North Abbey, Cork, he earned a BSc followed by a BA, and H.Dip in Education, and finally an MSc from University College Cork.

-He worked in the St. Mary's Marino, teacher training college.
-He served as provincial of the Christian brothers before stepping down due to ill health.
+He worked in the teacher training college of St. Mary's Marino, teacher.

+He served as provincial of the Christian Brothers in Ireland before stepping down due to ill health.
 He was tasked with writing a standard format for the grammar of the Irish language used in the Christian brothers schools.